jamescameron0/jamescameron0/README.md

 - 👀 I’m studying computer engineering!
 I love programming but am also facinated by circuits.

-- I am proficient in python, c, and c++...
+- I am proficient in python, c, and c++ with an understanding in JavaScript...

 - 🌱 Outside of work I am spending some time learning html and css!